cingulo/device_unlock/README.md

     // A new request was sent before the first one finishes } on DeviceUnlockUnavailable {
     // Device does not have face, touch or pin security available.
-} on NoForegroundActivity {
-    // It's an Android exception.
-It happens when there is no foreground acivity e.g. When user receive a call during unlock screen.
 }
 ```